 Looking for a new and fun way to use task cards with your students?
-Try the Kagan cooperative learning game, Quiz, Quiz, Trade.
+Try the Kagan cooperative learning game Quiz, Quiz, Trade.
 One reason this game is popular with both kids and teachers is that it gets your students up and moving.
-Not only that, you can use it to review pretty much any subject.
+Not only that but you can also use it to review pretty much any subject.
 Here is how to play:

 - Partner students.